Rudolf II, Holy Roman Emperor: Reign

-Historians have traditionally blamed Rudolf's preoccupation with the arts, occult sciences, and other personal interests for the political disasters of his reign.
-More recently historians have re-evaluated that view and see his patronage of the arts and occult sciences as a triumph and key part of the Renaissance, and his political failures are seen as a legitimate attempt to create a unified Christian empire that was undermined by the realities of religious, political and intellectual disintegrations of the time.
+Historians have traditionally blamed Rudolf's preoccupation with the arts, occult sciences and other personal interests for the political disasters of his reign.
+More recent historians have re-evaluated that view and see his patronage of the arts and occult sciences as a triumph and key part of the Renaissance, and his political failures as a legitimate attempt to create a unified Christian empire that was undermined by the realities of religious, political, and intellectual disintegrations of the time.

-Although raised in his uncle's Catholic court in Spain, Rudolf was tolerant of Protestantism and other religions including Judaism.
-The tolerant policy by the empire towards the Jews would see Jewish cultural life flourishing, and their population increased under Rudolf's reign.
+Although raised in his uncle Philip II's Catholic court in Spain, Rudolf was tolerant of Protestantism and other religions, including Judaism.
+Rudolf's tolerant policy towards the Jews would see Jewish cultural life flourishing and their population increasing under his reign.